 While their main fabrics of choice are deadstock cotton, linen and TENCEL™ lyocell fabric, there are a few exceptions that support sustainable materials differently.

-Founder Meghan regularly visits their women-owned factory in India to hand-select fabrics from the local markets and support the community where the factory workers live and thrive.
+With their women-owned factory in India, founder Meghan visits India regularly to hand-select fabrics from the local markets and support the community where the factory workers’ live and thrive.
 These materials are viscose crepe and voile on select dresses.

 Supply chain & labor practices:

-This ethical clothing brand uses a Sedex-certified factory to ensure all workers are paid fair wages, and their rights are protected.
+This ethical clothing brand uses a Sedex certified factory to ensure all workers are paid fair wages, protects workers, and must function sustainably.

 Carbon commitments & green practices: